Posted on 29/03/2023

 Speeds and accelerations in 3D printing

-The correct setting of speed and acceleration parameters is critical.
-The maximum print speed is often effectively limited by the maximum volumetric flow rate the hotend can deliver, while there is no exact limit to the speed of head movement, but higher speeds and accelerations tend to decrease print quality.
+The correct configuration of speed and acceleration parameters is fundamental.
+The maximum printing speed is usually effectively limited by the maximum volumetric flow rate that the hotend can provide, while there is no exact limit to the head movement speed, but higher speeds and accelerations tend to decrease print quality.

 Speed and acceleration parameters